AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-11-06-best-credit-card-new-zealand/best-credit-card-new-zealand.md

 ## My Recommendation

 I like using The American Express Airpoints Platinum card as my primary card.
-It has the best rebate.
-If you need to spend more to cover the card fee, then the American Express Airpoints Card is the next best card to get.
+It has the best value.
+If you are spending less than NZD 11,000, then the American Express Airpoints Card is the next best card to get.

 Since Amex is accepted at most places but not everywhere, I like the ANZ cashback visa as my backup card.